Charges filed in alleged strangulation

-A Northfield man who allegedly strangled someone he knew Wednesday in Bridgewater Township was charged with two felonies the following day in Rice County District Court.
+A Northfield man who allegedly strangled someone he knew Wednesday in Bridgewater Township was charged with two felonies in Rice County District Court.

 Court documents state the alleged victim reported that Evenmo “struck her with an open palm in her lower left cheek,” when she tried to leave.